Monday, November 10, 2025

 Here is the action without the ART.

 About 8 rolls to the end of the video.
 I wish I had longer videos, but Blogspot doesn't allow lengthy videos, so it wouldn't have helped here.
+By the 8th or 9th roll, the rocking had diminished by half.

 Here is what the action looks like graphed with a g-force meter.
 This is actually a graph of acceleration rather than inclination and was developed when using a bag instead of a tank, but I have found the same effect.
 Acceleration is usually what makes the rolling unpleasant.
 If my roll was slower, I might not be experimenting with an ART.
 But my roll is "snappy" and can be uncomfortable and even dangerous.